-- modifications to the fishery.
+- and the timing of the fishery would continue to be useful considerations for future modifications to the fishery.
 The IPHC welcomed the proposal by the PFMC for a workshop to consider additional changes to the IPHC Regulatory Area 2A fishery management structure. - c.
 In response to suggestions by the IPHC Commissioners, and the PFMC and its Groundfish Advisory Panel, the IPHC Secretariat sought input from its Regulatory Area 2A license holders on the possibility of a longer fishing period.
 All 171 license holders from 2016 to 2018 were surveyed, the results of which are provided in the following table: